rancher/docs/content/rancher/v2.x/en/troubleshooting/kubernetes-components/etcd/_index.md

 ---
-title: Troubleshooting etcd
+title: Troubleshooting etcd Nodes
 weight: 1
 ---

-This section contains commands that can be used to troubleshoot nodes with the `etcd` role.
+This section contains commands and tips for troubleshooting nodes with the `etcd` role.

 This page covers the following topics: